Ninox HTTP Calls

 end

-To enforce execution of code on the Ninox Cloud server, you can embed in a do as server block.
-Example:
+To enforce execution of code on the Ninox Cloud server, embed the http() function in ado as server block.

 let response := do as server